Diogenes Allen

 Diogenes Allen (October 17, 1932 – January 13, 2013) was an American philosopher and theologian who served as the Stuart Professor of Philosophy at Princeton Theological Seminary.
 He was an ordained minister in the Presbyterian Church, which he served from 1958.
 He died in Newtown, Bucks County, Pennsylvania.

 Early life and education

 Allen was born in Lexington, Kentucky, and graduated from the University of Kentucky in 1954.
-He then began graduate study at Princeton University, but, after being awarded a Rhodes Scholarship, he matriculated to St John's College, Oxford.
+He then began graduate study at Princeton University, but, after being awarded a Rhodes Scholarship, matriculated to St John's College, Oxford, instead.
 There he studied philosophy and met his wife Jane, a fellow student.

 After returning to America, Allen earned a Bachelor of Divinity at Yale Divinity School in 1959.
 He was called to a pastorate in Windham, New Hampshire, in 1958, and ordained in what is now the Presbyterian Church (USA) the following year.
 Shortly thereafter he enrolled at Yale University Graduate School to study for a PhD in philosophy, which was awarded in 1965.